| Home > Tech Articles > Scale Length Argument Settled |

-Guitar Scale Length Argument Settled |
+Guitar Scale Length - Foreword

-Electric Guitar Pickup Location &
+Electric Guitar Pickup Location & Choosing the Correct Scale

-Note from Ed Roman To Show Relevancy 98% of all Gibson Guitars & all the PRS 22 fret models are built with this inherent mistake in the design.
+98% of all Gibson Guitars & all the PRS 22 fret models are built with this inherent mistake in the design.
 It is beyond me why they don't fix it.
 Gibson came out with a double cut Les Paul 10 years ago that addressed this problem but they discontinued it.
 I think they are simply afraid to point to this problem.
 It would be an admission of guilt.
 Gibson would never admit to making an error. especially one so grave and irrefutably wrong.
-C.F.
-Martin Guitars has never admitted that their guitars were inherently made wrong for 150 years.
-Incredibly they did not use truss rods on their guitars for over 150 years.
-They finally quietly started using them in 1985.
-Everybody knows that I want to see a better guitar tomorrow than what we built today, says Chris Martin, CEO -- and the sixth generation of C.F.
-Martin & Company.
-I applaud him for being a forward thinker and obviously wanting to change with the times.
-I wish more companies would have the forward mentality and stop relying on old technology simply because it has been accepted by the buying public.
-These companies should all wake up and smell the coffee. |

 The interesting thing is that the fret locations get farther apart at an increasing or logarithmic rate as you move from the bridge toward the nut.
 However nodes occur at integer divisions of the scale.
 The illustration shows where the nodes are located when notes are played open.
 The nodes progress toward the bridge as you play notes down the fret board.
 So if you played with a capo over the 12th fret, all of the nodes move 50% toward the bridge.